cosmos/testnets/interchain-security/provider/README.md

 * When the node reaches height `12039600`, stop the service.
 * Replace the `v24.0.0-rc0` binary with the `v24.0.0-rc1` one.
 * Set `halt-height = 0` in `~/.gaia/config/app.toml` and start the service.
+* When the node reaches height `12356200`, it will attempt to upgrade to Gaia `v25.0.0`.
+You can use Cosmovisor's auto-download feature or install the `v25.0.0-rc0` release binary.